 Seller’s Profit/Loss = Buyer’s price – Actual Costs = 75,000 – 60,000 = 15,000 USD.

-We can see that with fixed-price contracts, sellers are motivated to monitor costs to avoid cost overruns or to lose money.
+With fixed-price contracts, sellers are motivated to monitor costs to avoid cost overruns or losing money.

-When Should You Use the Fixed Price Contract
+When Should I Use the Fixed Price Contract?

 Fixed-Price Vs Cost-Plus Contracts